 - Other conditions: The General Transfer Application and the following must be submitted: Application Supplement, College Transfer Report, and Arts/Sports Supplements (if applicable).

-Over 47% of the incoming freshmen class at UMass Amherst in 2019 had average high school GPAs of 4.0 or higher, and the average high school GPA of the class was 3.9.
+Over 47% of the incoming freshmen class at UMass Amherst in 2019 had average high school GPAs of 4.0 or higher, and the average high school GPA was 3.9.

 These findings imply that the majority of UMass Amherst applicants who are admitted have a strong academic record.